The Progressive House Revival:

 Today's progressive audience isn't confined to the dancefloor.
 Headphone listening, late-night drives, gym workouts, focused work sessions, and long-form streaming sessions all align naturally with melodic and progressive structures.

-The shift is bigger than genre — it’s about attention.
+The shift is bigger than genre — it's about attention.
 Listeners are increasingly seeking music that supports mood, flow, and continuity instead of constant interruption.
-That’s why the long-form mix is back as a primary format — not a side quest.
+That's why the long-form mix is back as a primary format — not a side quest.
+This is one of the key underground music trends in 2026: depth over dopamine.

 Pangea Recordings and DJ Samer: Built for the Long Form